 Brett Dean was born and studied in Australia before moving to Germany.
 He was a member of the Berlin Philharmonic for fourteen years, during which time he began composing.
-His music is championed by leading conductors and orchestras worldwide, including Sir Simon Rattle, Daniel Harding, Andris Nelsons, and Marin Alsop.
+His music is championed by many of the leading conductors and orchestras worldwide, including Sir Simon Rattle, Daniel Harding, Andris Nelsons, and Marin Alsop.
 Much of Dean's work draws from literary, political, environmental or visual stimuli, including a number of compositions inspired by artwork by his wife Heather Betts.

 Dean began composing in 1988, gaining international recognition through works such as his clarinet concerto Ariel's Music (1995), which won a UNESCO Composers award, and Carlo (1997), inspired by the music of Carlo Gesualdo.
-In 2009 Dean won the Grawemeyer Award for violin concerto The Lost Art of Letter Writing, and in 2017 his second opera Hamlet was premiered at Glyndebourne Festival Opera, winning a South Bank Sky Arts Award and International Opera Award.
+In 2009 Dean won the Grawemeyer Award for violin concerto The Lost Art of Letter Writing, and in June 2017 his second opera Hamlet was premiered at Glyndebourne Festival Opera to great acclaim, winning awards at the South Bank Sky Arts Awards and International Opera Awards.
 In 2022 Dean was awarded the Ivor Novello Award for Chamber Ensemble Composition for Madame ma bonne sœur, and in 2023 he won the Ivor Novello Award for Orchestral Composition for his Cello Concerto.
-Dean also appears with orchestras, ensembles and festivals worldwide as a conductor and as violist, performing his Viola Concerto and chamber music.
+Dean also appears with many of the world's leading orchestras, ensembles and festivals as a conductor and as violist, performing his Viola Concerto and chamber music.